-Her responsibilities include the evaluation, treament and rehabilitation of athletic injuries for the baseball and women's bowling programs.
+Her responsibilities include the evaluation, treament and rehabilitation of athletic injuries for the women's basketball and bowling programs.

 She came to Huntsville from Abilene Christian University where she served two years as assistant athletic trainer for the sports of men's and women's cross country and track field, football, baseball and men's and women's tennis.